 Adams-Columbia Electric Cooperative is a rural electric distribution cooperative serving approximately 36,000 member/owners in parts of 12 Central Wisconsin counties.
 As such, it is the largest rural electric cooperative in Wisconsin and the largest in Region Five of the National Rural Electric Cooperative Association.

 Adams-Columbia was formed in 1987 following the successful merger between the former Adams-Marquette Electric Cooperative and the former Columbus Rural Electric Cooperative.
 In 1992, a second successful merger combined Adams-Columbia with the former Waushara Electric Cooperative.

 The cooperative's headquarters is in Friendship, Wisconsin.
-Members are also served from service centers in Pardeeville and Wautoma.
+Members are also served from a service center in Pardeeville.
+ACEC also maintains an operations facility in Wautoma.
 Adams-Columbia presently employs 95 full-time employees and one part-time employee.
 The organization is governed by a member-elected, 11-person board of directors.